illiaBabak/notes/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-# Link to try a game
+# Link to try a project

 https://illiababak.github.io/notes/